RetroArch: History

-Formerly known as SSNES, initially based on pseudonymous programmer Near's libretro predecessor libsnes, it began its development in 2010 with Hans-Kristian "themaister" Arntzen committing the first change on GitHub.
+Formerly known as SSNES, initially based on pseudonymous programmer Near's predecessor libsnes, it began its development in 2010 with Hans-Kristian "Themaister" Arntzen committing the first change on GitHub.
 It was intended as a replacement to bsnes's Qt-based interface but it grew to support more emulation "cores".
 On April 21, 2012, SSNES was officially renamed to RetroArch to reflect this change in direction.

-RetroArch's version 1.0.0.0 was released on January 11, 2014, and at the time was available on seven distinct platforms.
+RetroArch's version 1.0.0.0 was released on January 11, 2014, and at the time was available on seven distinct platforms: OS X, Android, iOS, PlayStation 3, Xbox 360, Wii and GameCube.
+On February 25, 2014, the version for Microsoft Windows was released.
+It featured cores for systems: SNES, NES, GB, GBC, GBA, Sega Genesis and Nintendo 64.

 On February 16, 2016, RetroArch became one of the first ever applications to implement support for the Vulkan graphics API, having done so on the same day of the API's official release day.

 On November 27, 2016, the Libretro Team announced that, alongside Lakka (LibreELEC-based RetroArch operating system), RetroArch would be on the Patreon crowdfunding platform to allow providing bounties for developers who fix specific software bugs and to cover the costs for matchmaking servers.

 In December 2016, GoGames – a company contracted by video game developer and publisher Sega – approached the RetroArch developers with the intention of using their software in their SEGA Forever project but ultimately the cooperation did not come to fruition due to licensing disagreements.

 In April 2018, an input lag compensation feature called "Run-Ahead" was added.

 The Libretro Team planned to release RetroArch onto Steam as a free download, integrating Steamworks features into the platform in July 2019.
 It would have been the first major dedicated emulation title to be released on the platform at the time.

+In 2020, the paraLLel libretro core for RetroArch used the GPU to run the Nintendo 64 at full speed on common consumer hardware, with upscaled graphics and the accuracy of bit-exact low-level renderer Angrylion.

 In August 2020, someone impersonating a trusted member of the team got access to the buildbot server and the GitHub account for the libretro organization, causing vandalism and server wipes.

 In November 2020, RetroArch in conjunction with a PCSX2 libretro core allowed the Xbox Series X and Series S to emulate the PlayStation 2, something that Sony's own PlayStation 5 could not do at the time.

 On September 14, 2021, RetroArch was released on Steam.

+On May 15, 2024, RetroArch has returned after three years officially on iOS, iPadOS, tvOS and visionOS through the App Store.